SAP-samples/btp-developer-guide-cap/documentation/remote-service/deploy/cf/deploy-to-cf.md

    ![login](./images/select_account.png)

+You'll need to [Assign Application Roles]() before you can access the application.

-You have to [Assign Application Roles](../../../../administrate/User-Role-Assigment/User-Role-Assignment.md) to be able to access the application via the URL.
+Next step, proceed to [Integrate with SAP Build Workzone]() to access the application in launchpad.